-Unsolicited Proposal Policy
+Unsolicited Proposal Guideline

 It is an exciting time to be in Nova Scotia at the water’s edge.
 It is where our ocean economy is building.
 It is where world-class researchers and industry innovate and collaborate to connect with new markets.
 It is where visitors come to experience and celebrate our maritime culture.
 It is where our residents, current and future, find inspiration.
 There is a new momentum in Nova Scotia and at the centre of this energy is “place”.
 Our place by the sea is our greatest natural advantage.
 It gives the world a reason to know us, to do business with us and to visit us.
 It shapes our culture and industry on and off the water’s edge – it always has.
 The extent to which we are able to harness this natural competitive advantage and develop it sustainably, will determine our future prosperity.

 Develop Nova Scotia believes in a province where innovation and initiative are reflected in our business decisions.
-To this end, we are proud to support the entrepreneurial spirit of those who are focused on adding to the economic fabric of our Province through policies such as this.
+To this end, we are proud to support the entrepreneurial spirit of those who are focused on adding to the economic fabric of our province through policies such as this.

 Those wishing to partner with Develop Nova Scotia on land or sea (or both) are encouraged to submit unsolicited proposals at any time throughout the year.
 We have multiple established opportunities on our properties on which to start or grow your business.
 Established opportunities, such as the Kiosks at Salt Yard on the Halifax waterfront, typically become available every three to five years but at times may become available at short notice.
 Other on and off the water spaces, that may fit your business concept, may be considered for use as well.

 Through this policy, where alignment with Develop Nova Scotia strategic pillars, opportunity, capacity, and best value are related, proposals may be considered for in-year selection and business concept validation.
 Public safety, sustainable business models, and local market saturation will always be considered in identifying proposals for potential selection.